panrg/questions/draft-irtf-panrg-questions.md

-By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet, and the network layer explicitly exposes information about the path or paths available between two endpoints to those endpoints so that they can make this selection.
-Path control at the packet level enables new transport protocols that can leverage multipath connectivity across maximally-disjoint paths through the Internet, even over a single interface.
-It also provides transparency and control for applications and end-users to specify constraints on the paths that traffic should traverse, for instance to confound pervasive passive surveillance in the network core.
+By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet, and the network and transport layers explicitly expose information about the path or paths available between two endpoints to those endpoints and the applications running on them, so that they can make this selection.

+Path selection provides transparency and control to applications and users of the network.
+Selection may be made at either the application layer or the transport layer.
+Path control at the packet level enables the design of new transport protocols that can leverage multipath connectivity across maximally-disjoint paths through the Internet, even over a single physical interface.
+When exposed to applications, or to end-users through a system configuration interface, path control allows the specification of constraints on the paths that traffic should traverse, for instance to confound passive surveillance in the network core.

 We note that this property of "path awareness" already exists in many Internet-connected networks in an intradomain context.
 Indeed, much of the